Justadudeinspace/ashes-to-code/QUOTES.md

 > “You may not always have the resource’s you once had before, but as long as you're alive — you have the chance to start again.”
 > — The Gato

+> “A pen is only a pen, until somebody decides it’s a weapon.”
+> — The Gato

 ---